 - OFFICIAL LONG BIO -

-Shontavia also founded and manages Jackson Johnson LLC, a boutique law firm serving entrepreneurs and entertainers.
+Shontavia also founded and manages Jackson Johnson LLC, a firm serving entrepreneurs and entertainers.
 She frequently counsels clients in all areas of intellectual property law and consults with clients on entrepreneurial growth and development.
 She is registered to practice before the United States Patent and Trademark Office and a licensed mediator and arbitrator.

 Shontavia’s publications have appeared in the Berkeley Technology Law Review, the Michigan Telecommunications and Technology Law Review, the John Marshall Review of Intellectual Property Law, and the Arkansas Law Review.
 In 2014, Shontavia’s article, Trademark Territoriality in Cyberspace: An Internet Framework for Common Law Trademarks, was awarded the International Trademark Association Ladas Memorial Award, a competition that identifies the best article in the world on a trademark law topic.

 Shontavia has been named an Inspiring Woman in STEM by INSIGHT Into Diversity Magazine and received the American Arbitration Association A. Leon Higginbotham Fellowship, the Iowa Organization of Women Attorneys Gertrude Rush Award, the South Carolina Governor’s School for Science and Mathematics Outstanding Alumnus Award, and the Jackie Robinson Foundation 42 Under 40 Alumni Award.
 She was also named one of 40 Lawyers Under 40 by the National Bar Association and IMPACT.